kamrankhan54/domtree-fixture-foundry/README.md

-# 🧩 Domtree Fixture Foundry
+# 🧩 Fixture Foundry by domtree.com

 Generate clean, consistent, and test-ready data fixtures — faster, smarter, and with quality intact.